tksmd/twitter2backlog/README.md

 ## Twitter configuration

 First, you have to create your application on dev.twitter.com.
-To do this, first go https://dev.twitter.com/apps/new and fill in the form.
+To do this, go to https://dev.twitter.com/apps/new and fill in the form.
 Submitting the form will show you a detail information of your application and you will also find the "create my access token" button at the bottom of the page.
 Click the button and finally you'll get your own access token and access token secret.